The journey is just as beautiful as the destinations along the Sea-to-Sky corridor (Highway 99).

-Seven interpretive kiosks, designed in the shape of cedar-bark hats, are part of the Cultural Journey component of the route.
+Look out for Cultural Journey interpretive kiosks, designed in the shape of cedar-bark hats, and pull over to learn more about the area’s local Indigenous people.
 Heading north, stop at kiosks 1 through 5, as they are on the east side of the highway.
 Southbound, stop at kiosks 6 and 7 on the west side of the highway.

 6.25 km – about 0 hours 12 min